Brexit poised to become reality — after Britain’s final, mad dash to the finish line

 May said, “We have a deal in trade which benefits the E.U. but not a deal in services, which would have benefited the U.K.”

-Johnson, who stepped into her shoes, said the deal was a “resolution of the old, tired, vexed question of Britain’s political relations with Europe, which has bedeviled our postwar history.
-First, we stood aloof, then we became a halfhearted, sometimes obstructive member of the E.U.”
+Johnson, who stepped in to her shoes, said the deal was a “resolution of the old, tired, vexed question of Britain’s political relations with Europe, which has bedeviled our postwar history.
+First we stood aloof, then we became a halfhearted, sometimes obstructive member of the E.U.”

-But, he said, with the new arrangement, the U.K. would become “a friendly neighbor” and “the best friend and ally the E.U. could have.”
+But, he said, with the new arrangement, Britain would become “a friendly neighbor” and “the best friend and ally the E.U. could have.”